RafaellaGerolemou/Song-popularity-score-prediction/README.md

 # Song popularity score prediction

-Using Regression to predict the popularity score of a song using the Spotify data.
+Using Regression methods to predict the popularity score of a song using the Spotify data.

 The notebook follows the below structure:
 - Data Handling